-However, I had the good fortune to be given a small amount of original vintage or et noir extrait from a friends original gold leaf covered glass bottle, and it is perhaps the most magical essence imaginable.
+I had the good fortune to be given a small amount of original vintage or et noir extrait from a friends original gold leaf covered glass bottle, and it is perhaps the most magical essence imaginable.
 Oily, golden, rich, ineffably wonderful.
 It has body and substance.
 And it's truly an olfactory work of art.
 To the point where I am afraid to open up my little vial again, because who knows when I will be able to obtain more.
+If current Or et Noire were anything like original 1950s Or et Noire (impossible with today's restrictions) it would get five stars and push past FM Une Rose as my reference rose.

-Quite possibly, if I thought it were possible to find and purchase a well stored bottle of vintage original or et noire extrait, I would have little use for other rose fragrances in my collection.
+If I had the chance to purchase a well stored bottle of vintage original or et noire extrait, I would have little use for other rose fragrances in my collection.
 Until then, I am of course content with what I have in the dark rose category.

 This review is for the urn parfum.
 It started out with marigold, which is okay if you only put on a tab, but bad if you put it only liberally.
 It then progresses into a soapy rose.
 It's followed by a heavenly, rich drydown.
 I agree with the other reviews: the drydown is incredible.